avermeulen/object-oriented-programming-introduction/README.md

 }
 ```

 This will configure TypeScript to look for source files in the `src` folder and transpiles them into the `dist` (distribution) folder when running the `tsc` command.

 > Onwaba thinks it would be lovely if I could try out this example.
-The reasn I did not there is not enough guidance for me to try it out and see what happpens.
+The reason I did not there is not enough guidance for me to try it out and see what happens.
 The next example would have been much better to follow if I had tried this example.
 I like it is simple yet contains so much info.
-The guidance I was exepting to see was where to have what.
+The guidance I was expecting is to see was where to do have what.

+Let's try this out:

+* Create a file in the `src` folder called `car.ts`,
+* transpile it into JavaScript by running `tsc` in the project folder,
-If you create a file in the src folder called `car.ts` if will be transpiled into a file called `car.js` in the dist folder.
+* a file called `car.js` should be create in the dist folder.

-To transpile TypeScript code to JavaScript run `tsc` in the project folder or run TypeScipt in watch mode using `tsc -w` - then it will detect all changes in the `src` folder and transpiles the files upon change.
+To transpile TypeScript code to JavaScript run `tsc` in the project folder or

+> You can run TypeScipt in watch mode using `tsc -w` - in the `cars` folder in the terminal.
+Then it will detect any changes in the `src` folder and transpile the files upon any change.
-> Onwaba asks when and where should I run `tsc - w`?

 You can read more about TypeScript classes [here](https://www.typescriptlang.org/docs/handbook/classes.html) and interfaces [here](https://www.typescriptlang.org/docs/handbook/interfaces.html).